top of page

 in memory of usa troops killed in iraq

-An anti war movement (also antiwar) is a social movement,
+An anti war movement (also antiwar) is a social movement, usually

-usually in opposition to a particular nation's decision to start
+in opposition to a particular nation's decision to start or carry on an

-or carry on an armed conflict, unconditional of a maybe
+armed conflict, unconditional of a maybe existing just cause.
+The

-existing just cause.
-The term can also refer to pacifism ,
+term can also refer to pacifism , which is the opposition to all use

-conflicts.
-Many activists distinguish between anti war
+of military force during conflicts.
+Many activists distinguish between

-movements and peace movements.
+anti war movements and peace movements.
 Anti war activists work

-through protest and other grassroots means to attempt to
+through protest and other grassroots means to attempt to pressure

 Many groups call themselves anti war activists though their